Selling to the Government

 Parastatals

-SOEs Parastatals (also known as state-owned enterprises, or SOEs), local authorities, and major private buyers, such as mining companies, must follow practices like those of the central government.
-Parastatal procurement is guided by and bound to the schedule of local content preference.
-Local government purchases are increasingly significant and involves overseas bidding.
+Parastatals (more commonly known as state-owned enterprises, or SOEs), local authorities, and major private buyers, such as mining companies, must follow practices like those of the central government.
+Government procurement is guided by and bound to the schedule of local content preference.
+Local government purchases are increasingly significant and may involve overseas bidding.
 With decentralized procurement by the nine separate provincial governments in South Africa, the prospects for additional government procurement below the central government level are significant, even though strict budgetary restraints are in place and many agencies face a lack of capacity in rolling out and managing projects.

-Roles SOEs play a significant role in the South African economy.
-In key sectors such as electricity, transport (air, rail, and freight and pipelines), and telecommunications, SOEs play a lead role, often defined by law, although limited competition is allowed in some sectors (i.e., telecommunications and air).
+SOEs play a significant role in the South African economy.
+In key sectors such as electricity, transport (air, rail, freight and pipelines), and telecommunications, SOEs play a lead role, often defined by law, although limited competition is allowed in some sectors (i.e., telecommunications and air).
 The government’s interest in these sectors often competes with and discourages foreign investment.
 DPE has oversight responsibility in full or in part for six of the approximately 700 SOEs that exist at the national, provincial, and local levels: Alexkor (diamonds); Denel (military equipment); Eskom (electricity generation); South African, Express and Mango Airways; South African Forestry Company (SAFCOL) (forestry) and Transnet (transportation).
 These six SOEs employ approximately 105,000 people.
-South Africa’s overall fixed investment is 19 percent of GDP.
-The SOEs’ share of that investment is 21 percent, while private enterprise contributed 63 percent, with government spending making up the remainder of 16 percent).
-The IMF estimates that the debt of the SOEs would add 13.5 percent to the overall national debt.
+South Africa’s overall fixed investment lies approximately between 14-15.7 percent of GDP.
+The SOEs’ share of that investment is 11 percent, while private enterprise contributes approximately 70 percent, with government spending making up the remainder.

-The South African Government plans to bridge the digital divide with SA Connect, a project to deliver widespread broadband access to 100% of the population by 2030.
+The South African Government plans to bridge the digital divide with SA Connect, a project to deliver widespread broadband access to 100 percent of the population by 2030.
 SA Connect is overseen by the Department of Communications and Digital Technology in collaboration with the State IT Agency (SITA) that manages procurements.
-South Africa Connect and SA Broadband Infraco (an SOE) have plan increase the connectivity speed from 10Mbps to 100 Mbps (depending on available budget).
+South Africa Connect and SA Broadband Infraco (an SOE) have plans to increase the connectivity speed from 10Mbps to 100 Mbps (depending on available budget).
 This connectivity project aims to close connectivity gaps and meet the technology goals of the National Development Plan to have an inclusive digital society.

 In May 2014, the government of South Africa signed the Special Economic Zones (SEZ) Act into law aimed at supporting balanced industrial development, manufacturing capabilities, and the development of more competitive free port-centric regional economies.